leravalera4/soltrees_v2/README.md

 ## 📝 License

-This project is private and all rights are reserved.
+This project is public and everyone is welcome

 ## 👥 Authors